3redronin/mu-server/README.md

     .start();
 ````

-...or you can register a handler that can match against an URL.
+...or you can register a handler that can match against any URL.
 Returning `true` means the handler has handled the
 request and no more handlers should be executed; `false` means it will continue to the next handler.

 ````java